awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 ![sparksubmit](/images/running-emr-spark-apps-on-spot/sparksubmitstep1.png)

-Check the **Auto-terminate cluster after the last step is completed** option.
-Since we are looking to run a transient cluster just for running our Spark application, this will terminate the cluster once our submitted step (Spark Application) has completed.
+Do no check the **Auto-terminate cluster after the last step is completed** option.
+Since we are looking to examine the cluster during and after the Spark application run, we might end up with a terminated cluster before we complete the next steps in the workshop.

 {{% notice note %}}
-If you are not running through the workshop in one sitting, then don't use **Auto-terminate cluster after the last step is completed**, otherwise your cluster will be terminated before you examine it, later in the workshop.
+**Auto-terminate cluster after the last step is completed** is a powerful EMR feature that is used for running transient clusters.
+This is an effective model for clusters that perform periodic processing tasks, such as a daily data processing run, event-driven ETL workloads, etc.
+We will not be running a transient cluster, since it might terminate before we complete some of the next steps in the workshop.
 {{% /notice %}}

 Click **Next** to continue setting up the EMR cluster and move from "**Step 1: Software and steps**"" to "**Step 2: Hardware**".